Sustainable Procurement Tools

 ‘Community benefits are included in this requirement.
 A summary of the expected community benefits have been provided as follows: [insert text].’

-Typical community benefit requirements that may be included here are listed in Annex A.1. of the Guidance under the Procurement Reform (Scotland) Act 2014
+Typical community benefit requirements that may be included here are listed in Annex A.1. of the Statutory Guidance under the Procurement Reform (Scotland) Act 2014

 Other wording includes: